Light Switch Wiring Diagrams

 A combo switch/receptacle is handy when you need both, but you only have one outlet box available.
 Like the split receptacles above these devices makes use of a removable connector between the two, hot terminals to divide the device when needed.
 When intact and wired to one hot source wire, the combo device can be used to turn a light off and on, while the receptacle will be constantly hot.

-This is another option for wiring a combo device where two sources are used for two different loads.
-In this drawing the connecting tab between the hot terminals on the device is broken off.
-With this arrangement the switch controls a light and the receptacle half of the combo device is constantly hot.
+This is another option for wiring a combo device where two sources are used.
+In this arrangement the connecting tab between the hot terminals on the device is broken off to separate the two.
+The switch controls a light and the receptacle half of the combo device is always hot.

-Source 1 comes in at the light fixture and a 14/2 cable is run from there to the switch half on the device.
-The hot from the source is spliced to the black 14/2 wire and to the input side of the switch at the other end.
-The white wire from the source is connected directly to the light fixture.
-The white 14/2 wire is wrapped with black tape and connected to the hot terminal on the fixture and to the output side of the switch at the other end.
-The 14/2 ground wire is not used on this cable and should be taped and folded to the back of the outlet box.
+Source 1 comes in at the light fixture and a 3-wire cable is run from there to the switch half on the device.
+The hot from the source is spliced to the black wire and to the input side of the switch at the other end.
+The white neutral from the source is connected directly to the light fixture.
+The red wire from the switch output goes to the hot terminal on the light.

-Source 2 comes in at the combo where the hot and neutral wires are connected to their corresponding terminals on the receptacle half of the device.
+Source 2 comes in at the combo device where the hot and neutral wires are connected to their corresponding terminals on the receptacle half of the device.